-The Sentinel Landscapes Partnership is a collaboration of federal agencies working to advance mutually beneficial land-use goals in project areas known as sentinel landscapes.
+The Sentinel Landscapes Partnership is a coalition of Federal agencies, state and local governments, and non-governmental organizations that work with willing landowners and land managers to advance sustainable land use practices on private and public lands around military installations and ranges.
 The partnership was established in 2013 by the U.S. Department of Agriculture (USDA), Department of Defense (DOD), and Department of the Interior (DOI) and later affirmed in statute under the 2018 National Defense Authorization Act.
-A 2022 Memorandum of Partnership establishes a Sentinel Landscapes Federal Coordinating Committee (FCC) to advance the goals and actions of the Sentinel Landscapes Partnership and award designations to new sentinel landscapes on a biennial basis through a competitive application process.
+A Sentinel Landscapes Memorandum of Understanding (MOU) established the Federal Coordinating Committee (FCC) to advance the goals and actions of the Sentinel Landscapes Partnership and award designations to new sentinel landscapes on a biennial basis through a competitive proposal process.
+The MOU was updated in 2024 to include the Federal Emergency Management Agency (FEMA), broadening the partnership's landscape resilience efforts.

-The partnership's mission is to strengthen military readiness, conserve natural resources, bolster agricultural and forestry economies, and increase resilience to climate change.
-The partnership accomplishes this by connecting federal agencies, state and local governments, non-governmental organizations, and interested landowners and land managers within designated sentinel landscapes to achieve landscape-level outcomes that:
+The partnership's mission is to strengthen military readiness, conserve natural resources, bolster agricultural and forestry economies, increase access to recreation, and promote landscape resilience.
+Sentinel landscapes help to sustain land use around installations and ranges compatible with the military's mission.
+Natural areas and working lands minimize encroachment concerns such as light pollution, spectrum interference, overflights, and artillery noise that may impact surrounding communities.
+The partnership connects federal agencies, state and local governments, non-governmental organizations, and interested landowners and land managers within designated sentinel landscapes to achieve landscape-level outcomes that:

-- Are consistent with and supportive of the military mission inherent to the military installations or ranges anchoring a sentinel landscape. - Concurrently advance the missions and goals of the DOI and USDA within that same landscape.
+- Are consistent with and supportive of the military mission inherent to the military installations or ranges anchoring a sentinel landscape. - Concurrently advance the missions and goals of the USDA, DOD, DOI, and FEMA within that same landscape.

-A sentinel landscape is anchored by a military installation; encompasses agricultural and forestry lands; and would significantly benefit from natural resource restoration efforts such as water quality and quantity improvement, disaster risk reduction, or wildlife habitat enhancement.
-While the three founding agencies maintain oversight of the partnership, sentinel landscapes are predominantly local enterprises.
+Each sentinel landscape is anchored by a military installation; encompasses agricultural and forestry lands; and would significantly benefit from natural resource management and landscape resilience efforts such as water quality and quantity improvement, disaster risk reduction, or wildlife habitat enhancement.
+While USDA, DOD, DOI, and FEMA maintain oversight of the partnership, sentinel landscapes are predominantly local enterprises.
 Each sentinel landscape is unique in its land cover, economic drivers, cultural heritage, and natural resource challenges.
 Within each designated landscape, local partnership teams are responsible for implementing their identified projects.

-Working throughout all tiers of government, with landowners and land managers, and within the private sector enables sentinel landscapes to address the needs of local communities while also advancing landscape-level objectives consistent with USDA, DOD, and DOI mission priorities.
-By better aligning these federal, state, and local programs in designated locations and encouraging voluntary landowner and land manager participation and interagency collaboration, the Sentinel Landscapes Partnership generates value beyond what USDA, DOD, and DOI can accomplish independently.
-It is likely that the FCC will expand its membership in 2023-2024 to include additional federal agencies that have climate resilience and adaptation priorities and related programs.
+By collaborating across all tiers of government, engaging with landowners and land managers, and partnering with the private sector, sentinel landscapes address the needs of local communities while also advancing landscape-level objectives aligned with USDA, DOD, DOI, and FEMA mission priorities.
+By better aligning these federal, state, and local programs in designated locations and encouraging voluntary landowner and land manager participation and interagency collaboration, the Sentinel Landscapes Partnership generates value beyond what USDA, DOD, DOI, and FEMA can accomplish independently.